Which apostrophe errors are most common?

 Mistake 4: Recognising Non-English Apostrophes

-Well done on completing our short course on apostrophes.
+Well done on completing our short reader on apostrophes.
 Consider studying another topic about sentence punctuation to increase your knowledge, and don’t forget to then unlock our supplementary materials to check your understanding.